samartzidis/magicstick.io/docs/README.md

 The magicstick-ui utility allows you to monitor the keyboard's connection status, monitor the battery level (both when wired or in Bluetooth), as well as to change the keyboard's special keys configuration and default keymap.
 You can also use it for permanently turning the magicstick.io Bluetooth chip on or off, for instance if you are in a very high IT security work environment.

-Download the latest magicstick-ui msi installer version from the [releases](https://github.com/samartzidis/magicstick.io/releases) page.
+To download the magicstick-ui utility, check the [release notes](../release-notes.md) page.

 ## LED Status Reference